JDRaftKeeper/RaftKeeper/docs/how-to-monitor-and-manage.md

 ```

 #### mntr
-`mntr` is the provide rich metrics and is the main monitoring command.
+`mntr` provide rich metrics and is the main monitoring command.
 The following is the output

 ```
 zk_version	RaftKeeper v2.0.4-e80e94979318adc94e81664053d782d0c9d7e60f, built on 2024-01-11 10:59:45 CST